-A time limited element within our purpose is delivery of key recommendations resulting from stage one of the Safeguarding the Integrity of Sport - the Government Response to the Wood Review.
-Twenty-six of 52 recommendations are complete and we will undertake a review to ensure the currency of the remaining 26, in consultation with government.

-We will link the following activities into the performance measure framework when appropriate:
+A time-limited element within our purpose is delivery of key recommendations resulting from stage one of the Safeguarding the Integrity of Sport - the Government Response to the Wood Review.
+While several recommendations are complete the following activities will be linked into the performance measure framework when appropriate.